 The Allocation Request frame is already in the category of CDMG Action frame, which is used only for CDMG STAs (11aj).
 To further avoid potential conflicts and confusion, change the name of this frame to “CDMG Allocation Request frame”.
 In this way, people will all know “CDMG Allocation Request frame” is just used for CDMG STAs.

 Proposed resolution: Revised

-Change all the “Allocation Request frame” to “CDMG Allocation Request frame” throughout the 11aj D5.0 spec .
+Change all the “Allocation Request frame” to “CDMG Allocation Request frame” throughout the draft.